Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Filing date — when the project was initiated

 That last field is the most valuable.
-A roofing permit without a contractor on file means a homeowner has committed to the project but hasn't hired anyone yet.
+A roofing filing without a contractor on file means a homeowner has committed to the project but hasn't hired anyone yet.
 That's a warm lead — not a cold call.

-Why Permit Leads Convert Better
+Why Filing-Based Leads Convert Better

 A homeowner who fills out a form on a lead marketplace is expressing interest.
 Maybe they're serious.
 Maybe they're comparison-shopping.
 Maybe they filled it out at 2 AM and forgot about it.